This video is divided into chapters, to skip directly to the Time Tracking Apps section, please click here

 IMPORTANT: None of these features are active unless time is being tracked.
 Members have control over when their timer is turned on and off.

-Exceptions: Fleet tracking with “Passive locations” setting turned on does allow for locations to be sent to our servers, but are only stored when the timer is active.
+Exceptions: Fleet tracking allows for locations to be sent to our servers, but are only stored when the timer is active.
 Timers are turned on and off passively as well when members enter a “Job site” that has “Start timer” and “Stop timer” turned on for entries and exits to the geofence.

 The Chrome and the Linux apps cannot show a breakdown of activity for keyboard and mouse.
 The numbers will always match.
 This is a limitation of the information provided by the OS.